 “Social media raised awareness and shifted public opinion.
 Without that awareness, none of the subsequent organizing would have been possible.
 The online activism was a necessary first step.”

 Three data points defeat this argument.
-First: The awareness produced no durable policy change — police budgets increased, corporate pledges evaporated, and the racial wealth gap remained unchanged (Municipal budget data; Washington Post investigation).
-Second: Kristofferson’s research proves the awareness was not a stepping stone but a substitute — token public gestures made people less likely to take meaningful action, not more (Kristofferson et al., JCR, 2014).
-Third: Stacey Abrams’s 800,000 voter registrations in Georgia flipped a state without a single viral hashtag driving the effort — proving that sustained organizing works independently of, and often better without, the attention economy (Fair Fight Action, 2020).
+First — the awareness produced no durable policy change.
+Police budgets increased, corporate pledges evaporated, and the racial wealth gap remained unchanged (Municipal budget data; Washington Post investigation).
+Second — Kristofferson’s research proves the awareness was not a stepping stone but a substitute.
+Token public gestures made people less likely to take meaningful action, not more (Kristofferson et al., JCR, 2014).
+Third — Stacey Abrams’s 800,000 voter registrations in Georgia flipped a state without a single viral hashtag driving the effort.
+That proves sustained organizing works independently of, and often better without, the attention economy (Fair Fight Action, 2020).
 Awareness without organizational infrastructure is noise.
 And noise dissipates.

 The Stacey Abrams Model

-There is, amid the wreckage of slacktivist failure, a counter-example so powerful in its implications that it deserves to be studied as a blueprint.
+There is, amid the wreckage of slacktivist failure, a counter-example so powerful it deserves to be studied as a blueprint.

-Fair Fight Action focused on the grinding, incremental, profoundly unsexy work of voter registration, voter protection, and election infrastructure.
-The results were measured not in engagement metrics but in structural power:
+Fair Fight Action focused on the grinding, incremental, deeply unsexy work of voter registration, voter protection, and election infrastructure.
+The results were measured not in engagement metrics but in structural power.

 - 800,000 new registered voters in Georgia — not followers, not petition signatures, human beings with the legal right to cast ballots